University Conduct Board Hearings

 University Conduct Board

-If the student wants to appeal the decision of the Director of Student Advocacy, Rights and Conduct, the case is transferred within five (5) working days to the University Conduct Board for a hearing.
+If the student wants to appeal the decision of the Director of Student Conduct, the case is transferred within five (5) working days to the University Conduct Board for a hearing.

 1.Composition of the University Conduct Board

-Members of the University Conduct Board are appointed by the Undergraduate and Graduate Student Governments, and the Director of Student Advocacy, Rights and Conduct.
+Members of the University Conduct Board are appointed by the Undergraduate and Graduate Student Governments, and the Director of Student Conduct.
 At the beginning of each academic year, a pool of Conduct Board members is selected and members are trained for the responsibilities associated with this duty.
 The Conduct Board is comprised of undergraduate and graduate students, faculty and staff members.
-Oversight, management, and training of the Conduct Board is provided by the Director of Student Advocacy, Rights and Conduct.
+Oversight, management, and training of the Conduct Board is provided by the Office of Student Conduct and Title IX Office.

 Student members of the Board are appointed for one-year terms.
 Faculty and staff members are appointed for two-year terms.

 One of the faculty or staff appointees is elected by the other members of the University Conduct Board to serve as the Chair.

 Each Board assembled to hear a particular case is comprised of five (5) members total: (a) two undergraduate students, (b)one graduate student (c) one faculty member, and (c) one staff member.